-• Adaptive moments.
+- Adaptive moments.
 Adaptive moments will be computed.
-The moments of the PSF realized at the position of the object will be provided as well.

-• Aperture surface brightness.
+The moments of the PSF realized at the position of the object will be provided as well. - Aperture surface brightness.
 Aperture surface brightness will be computed in a variable number of concentric, logarithmically spaced, PSF-homogenized, elliptical apertures.

 Note that we do not plan to fit extended source Bulge+Disk models to individual Sources, nor measure per-visit Petrosian or Kron fluxes.
-These are object properties that are not expected to vary in time, and will be better characterized by MultiFit (in the Object table).
-For example, although a simple extendedness characterization is present in the Source table, star-galaxy separation (an estimate of the probability that a source is resolved, given the PSF) will be better characterized by MultiFit.
+These are object properties that are not expected to vary in time, and will be better characterized by coadd-based measurements (in the Object table).
+For example, although a simple extendedness characterization is present in the Source table, star-galaxy separation (an estimate of the probability that a source is resolved, given the PSF) will be better characterized by a combination of Object measurements.